Jonathan Varane: Queens Park Rangers

 On 4 August 2024, Varane signed for EFL Championship club Queens Park Rangers for an undisclosed fee.
-On 10 August, he made his debut for the club, as a substitute, in a 3-1 loss against West Bromwich Albion in the league.
+On 10 August, he made his debut for the club, as a substitute, in a 3–1 loss against West Bromwich Albion in the league.
+On 11 January 2025, he scored his first goal for the club in a 6–2 loss to Leicester City in the third round of the FA Cup.
+On 6 December 2025, he scored his first league goal for the club in a 3–1 victory over West Bromwich Albion at Loftus Road.